beppler/go-shim/README.md

 Follow the steps:

-* Copy the `go-shim.exe` to the name of the command you want to run, for example copy it to `go.exe`.
+* Copy the `go-shim.exe` to the name of the command you want to run, for example copy it to `go-env.exe`.

-* Create the configuration file with the same name of the executable, but with the `.ini` extension, for example `go.ini`.
+* Create the configuration file with the same name of the executable, but with the `.ini` extension, for example `go-env.ini`.

 * Inside the configuration file put the full path of the correct program to be executed on the key called `command` like on the example bellow.